nahuegallinoti/lungo-token-nft/README.md

 market-frontend
 ---------------
 +Frontend for marketplace
-+Transactions are using a custom token: 'LUNGO Token'
++Transactions using a custom token: 'LUNGO Token'

 Actions allowed
 ---------------